Search for cities, countries, lakes and rivers

 Water Temperature Chart for Arkansas River in Tulsa Over the Last 30 Days

-Today the water temperature in Tulsa is lower than the same day in previous years.
-The water temperature range here in February is from 36°F to 48°F. The water temperature has decreased over the past 7 days but has increased over the past month.
+Today the water temperature in Tulsa is higher than the same day in previous years.
+The water temperature range here in November is from 37°F to 64°F. The water temperature has decreased over the past 7 days but has increased over the past month.

 The forecasted water temperature values for Tulsa are presented in the table below.